andiprasetyooo923-commits/verus-mining-andiencoe/Z-UnminieableVPS/README.md

 ## ⚠️ NOTES

-- Gunakan wallet yang valid.
+- Use a valid wallet.
-- Pastikan VPS mengizinkan CPU mining.
+- Make sure your VPS allows CPU mining.
-- Sesuaikan jumlah CPU cores.
+- Adjust the number of CPU cores as needed.
-- Gunakan `screen` agar miner tetap berjalan setelah disconnect.
+- Use `screen` so the miner keeps running after disconnecting.
 ---

 ## 👤 CREATOR